 What is a Set Intersection?

 Python sets are one of the most fundamental data structures which enable you to store the elements in sequential form.
 The data elements in sets are represented inside the curly brackets, and commas separate each element.
 Sets are unordered, unchangeable, and unindexed, which means you can remove the set element and add new elements but cannot change the elements already present in the set.

 The intersection of two sets can be defined as the formation of a new set containing the common elements of both the given sets.
 Set intersection is not a constraint between two sets, and therefore, you can have as many sets as you want to find the common elements between them.
 Suppose the intersection of set A and set B is a set containing all the elements present in set A and set B.

-Now you know what we mean by set interaction, let's learn how to find it.
+Now you know what we mean by set intersection, let's learn how to find it.

 How to Find the Intersection of Sets in Python?

 We will learn about different ways to get the intersection of two sets in Python programming:

 Python's intersection() function is an in-built method by which you can perform the set intersection that enables you to identify the elements that are shared by two or more sets.
 The intersection() function does not alter the initial sets, but a new set comprising the shared components of the intersecting sets is returned.

 The syntax of the intersection function is given below:

 Here, the intersection method takes a parameter as the set variable for which the common element is found.
 It returns as the new set containing the common elements of all the sets(set B, set C, set D…).
 Check out the below example to understand the working of the intersection() method.
 For example: